simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.3.4 - 2019-06-25 =

+ * FEATURE: Recent Ads widget allows now showing: featured, normal or all ads.
+ * FEATURE: Extended Payments API to allow custom pricings (will be used with Membership extension).
+ * FIXED: Categories widget does not use filter which allows customizing icons for sub-categories.
+ * FIXED: Email messages in Emails module are being sent even if disabled.
+ * FIXED: When wp_insert_post() function fails in [adverts_add] an error message should be shown on screen (instead of preview)
+ * FIXED: Some phrases could not be translated due to missing text domain.
+ * FIXED: Fatal Error shown in wp-admin / Payments History when trying to access payment which does not exist.
+ * TRANSLATION: Italian translation added

 = 1.3.3 - 2019-05-08 =